Immanuel Church (Tel Aviv): Furnishings

 The furnishings were mostly imported from Germany.
 King William II of Württemberg and Queen Charlotte donated the church clock.
 In his function as summus episcopus of the Evangelical State Church of Prussia's older Provinces King William II of Prussia (also German Emperor) and his wife Auguste Victoria donated the main bell with the inscription "Gestiftet von S.M. d.K.u.K.
 Wilhelm II u.
 I.M. d.K.u.K.
 Auguste Victoria 1904/Zweifle nicht!
 Ap.
 Gesch.
 10.20".

 The Evangelischer Kirchenbauverein, with Auguste Victoria as its protectress, donated the small bells.
 She also donated the altar bible with her handwritten dedication: "Ja kommet her zu mir alle, die ihr mühselig und beladen seid; ich will Euch erquicken."

 Miss Neef from Stuttgart financed the altar and the pulpit, while Ustinov granted the congregation a great crucifix from olive tree wood.
 The parishioners collected 4,050 francs for the pipe organ, produced by Walcker Orgelbau in Ludwigsburg.
 The stained glass windows were a product of Glasmalereianstalt Ferdinand Müller in Quedlinburg.
 In 1906 a plaque commemorating Friedrich Braun was fixed on the walls of Immanuel Church.

-In 1977 Immanuel Church underwent a renovation, replacing the old windows and the pipe organ.
-The Norwegian Victor Sparre created the new windows of stained glass.
-Paul Ott (*1903–1991*) from Göttingen created the new pipe organ in 1977.
-The apse is decorated by an inscription of the Hebrew verse from the Gospel of John the Evangelist:

-"כי כה אהב אלהים את העולם עד כי נתן את בנו יחידו למען לא יאבד כל המאמין בו, אלא ינחל חיי עולם."